-Hurricane Matthew pictured as it made its way across Cuba and Haiti and headed for The Bahamas.
+Hurricane Matthew pictured as it made its way across Cuba and Haiti and headed for The Bahamas in 2016.

 By RASHAD ROLLE